Davor Ivo Stier

-Davor Ivo Stier ([dâvor ǐːvo ʃtîːr]; born 6 January 1972) is a Croatian-Argentine politician and diplomat.
-He was a member of the Croatian Parliament in 2011–2013, a member of the European Parliament in 2013–2016, as well as the 13th Minister of Foreign and European Affairs of Croatia in 2016–2017.
+Davor Ivo Stier ([dâvor ǐːvo ʃtîːr]; born 6 January 1972) is a Croatian-Argentine politician and diplomat serving as member of the European Parliament since July 2024, having previously served from 2013 to 2016.
+He was a member of the Croatian Parliament in multiple terms, as well as the Minister of Foreign and European Affairs and Deputy Prime Minister of Croatia from 2016 to 2017.

 Family and studies

 Stier was born in Buenos Aires, Argentina and lived in the middle-class Flores district (the same of Pope Francis) in a Croatian expatriate family originating from Samobor.
 His paternal grandfather Ivan Stier was an Ustaše colonel and assistant to Vjekoslav Luburić who escaped to South America after World War II.
 His maternal grandfather, Milorad Lukač, was one of the leading emigrant politicians of the Croatian Peasant Party.
 Stier's father was a doctor and his mother Marija Lukač was a university professor.

 Stier came to Croatia for the first time in 1990 at 18 as part of the Croatian Heritage Foundation program, and for the second time three weeks before the fall of Vukovar as a journalist for the Argentine newspaper El Cronista and Radio America.
 He returned to Argentina in February 1992, where he graduated in Political Science and International Relations at the Pontifical Catholic University of Argentina, and later on in journalism.